mchidaine/MyRSSFeedReader/README.md

 (the preferences will still be updated, as will the newsfeed, but the checkbox itself won't uncheck, unless you leave the page and come back.)
 I suspect it might be because I should've created a whole component for the checkbox in order to save its 'checked/unchecked' property in the state.
 The checkbox needs to be controlled, but it's uncontrolled for now.

+Also I just noticed my node_modules folder in the client won't upload to git, so I'm trying to work on this issue, as the project my not compile without it.